galamo/ms_rest_api/readme.md

 3. Run the countries api
 4. connect between the data from the countreis api and the vacations
 5. response with the country flag!

+## Running the Application

+PREQ: run `npm i` from all folders (api, countriesApi, dev-apps, emailSender)

+1. `Run docker compose up`
+2. navigate to dev-apps
+3. run `npm run all`